Think you have a coconut allergy? Keep reading to find out what you can do about it!

 And there-in lies the problem.

 Apparently most “natural” bath & beauty and even cleaning and laundry products are filled with coconut derived ingredients.
-And I apparently am allergic to them – at least when they touch my skin.
+And I apparently am allergic to them – at least when they touch my skin thanks to a coconut allergy.

 And so every day I would get rashes on my arms and legs that were incredibly itchy.
 An antihistamine would take the itch away for a couple of hours then the rash would return.
 Often in a new location but always on my arms & legs and nowhere else.
 Mostly concentrated around my wrists and ankles, but it certainly didn’t discriminate against other parts of my arms & legs.